-I've heard that you shouldn't eat sweet fruits such as chikoo or mangoes if you have diabetes.
+I've heard that you shouldn't eat sweet fruits such as strawberries or blueberries if you have diabetes.
 Is this true?

 It's a common myth that if you have diabetes you shouldn't eat certain foods because they're "too sweet."
 Some fruits do contain more sugar than others, but that doesn't mean you shouldn't eat them if you have diabetes.